spectrocloud/librarium/content/docs/04-clusters/05-brownfield-clusters.md

 6. Choose from the **Cloud Type** list where the cluster is currently deployed.

-   **Note**: If you are importing a Generic cluster, there is an option to provide the proxy/non-proxy information, if applicable.
+   **Note**: If you are importing a generic cluster, there is an option to provide the proxy/non-proxy information, if applicable.

 7. Select **Import mode** by choosing the permissions level and clicking the **Create & Open Cluster Instance** button.

 <InfoBox>
-<b>Read-Only mode</b>: Starting with minimal permission allows health check monitoring, event logging, cost, and usage analysis.
-This state is optimal for those who want to restrict the minimal permissions allowed in the initial setup.
+<b>Read-Only mode</b>: Starting with minimal permissions allows health check monitoring, event logging, cost, and usage analysis.
+This state is optimal for those who want to restrict access during initial setup.
 When you are ready to raise the permissions levels, migrate to full permissions mode.

 <br />
 <br />

-<b>Full Permission mode</b>: This mode grants Palette the ability to apply Add-on Cluster Profiles to an imported cluster.
+<b>Full Permission mode</b>: This mode grants Palette the ability to apply add-on cluster profiles to an imported cluster.
 </InfoBox>

 ## Install the Agent